-About Art and Design in Ho Chi Minh City
+About Art in Ho Chi Minh City

 Art in Vietnam is always contentious, with ongoing battles between creators and state censors.
 While Hanoi has historically been seen as the heart of contemporary art and culture, it has witnessed a recent lock down on exhibits in the wake of a fully nude performance that unexpectedly went viral on the Internet.
 At the same time, Saigon's art scene has been on the rise.
 Two central spots not to be missed by any art enthusiast are Galerie Quyen, a high end contemporary art gallery, and San Art, an artist-run space that hosts exhibitions, lecture series, and residencies.